saasbook/hw-hello-rails/Part3.md

 # Part 3: Create CRUD routes, actions, and views for Movies

-If you are developing in Codio, we need to add a line of code to `config > environments > development.rb`.
+If you are developing in Codio, we need to add a line of code to `config/environments/development.rb`.
 Change this configuration option to match the following (if it exists) or add a new line:
  ```
 config.hosts = nil